hikopensource/DAVAR-Lab-OCR/readme.md

 # DAVAR-OCR

-This the opensourced OCR repository of [DAVAR Lab](https://davar-lab.github.io/), from Hikvision Research Institute, China.
+This is the opensourced OCR repository of [DAVAR Lab](https://davar-lab.github.io/), from Hikvision Research Institute, China.

 We begin to maintain this code repository to release the implementations of our recent academic publishments and some re-implementations of previous popular algorithms/modules in OCR.